 Critically review the job description or job post details for the role before interviewing.
 Hopefully, you will have already gained an appreciation of the scope of the role upon submitting your application.
 However, now it is time to roll up your sleeves and take a deep dive into the job details.
 It is important to understand the requirements and expected skill sets for the role.
 Your interviewer is aiming to identify whether you are a good fit and so in your review of the job description, align your work experience and qualifications to the requirements of the prospective job.
 This might require some effort to recall past situations, wins, missed opportunities, lessons, and so on, but have them fresh and etched into memory.
 A great interviewee brings responses to life with examples.

-A thorough understanding of the role should also equip you to respond to the question “Why did you apply for this job?” and/ or “Why do you think you are most suited for the position?”
+A thorough understanding of the role should also equip you to respond to the questions “Why did you apply for this job?” and/ or “Why do you think you are most suited for the position?”

 How much you know about an employer can signal your level of interest in the job in the interview room.
 So, do your homework!